A student who wishes to withdraw from Gordon College must complete the online withdrawal process through Student Life in Lane Student Center.

 Important Note: A student who leaves school without completing the official leave of absence or withdrawal process will be considered to have withdrawn, and will be required to apply for readmission if he or she later wishes to return to the College.

 *Remember that if you are not enrolled at least half-time for more than six months, your student loans will go into repayment.

 When a student withdraws or takes a leave of absence, and his or her account has a balance due, it must be paid in full.
 If a student withdraws and full payment cannot be made at that time, the student must enroll in a Non-Current Student Payment Plan with AutoPay, through CASHNet (automatic monthly deductions from a checking account or credit card).
 If the student fails to do so, the College may charge interest at the rate of 1.25 percent per month (15 percent annually), or refer the account to an outside collections agency.
 The College reserves the right to charge all collection fees to the student.

 College Refund Policy

 If a student withdraws before a term begins, or in the first four weeks of the term, Gordon College will refund some or all of the tuition payments the student’s family made to the College.
-The portions that will be refunded, depending on the date of withdrawal, are listed in the Billing Guide.
+The portions that will be refunded, depending on the date of withdrawal, are listed in the Financial Guide.
 Processing a refund takes approximately two weeks.
-If a student withdraws after registration without the advice and consent of the dean of students, or is suspended for disciplinary reasons or for nonpayment of a financial obligation to the College, no refund will be provided.
+If a student withdraws after registration without the advice and consent of the dean of students or is suspended for disciplinary reasons or for nonpayment of a financial obligation to the College, no refund will be provided.

 How Withdrawal Affects a Student's Federal Aid